caseyg/awesome/TOPICS.md

 *   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Lightweight library for building Agents with memory, knowledge, tools and reasoning.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight library for building Agents with memory, knowledge, tools and reasoning.

 *   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - AI personal assistant for email.
 Open source app to help you reach inbox zero fast.